forta-network/docs/docs/scan-node/upgrade.md

 In order to ensure that this feature works at all times, please set the registry API to a reliable one, as suggested in the [Configure Registry API](configure.md#configure-registry-api) section.

-Each node updates at a specific time within 24 hours, unless overridden by the config in [the release made on GitHub](https://github.com/forta-network/forta-node/releases):
+Each node updates at a specific time within the release interval.
+This interval is 24 hours unless overridden by the config in [the release made on GitHub](https://github.com/forta-network/forta-node/releases):
 ```yaml
 # @begin release_config
 autoUpdateInHours: 6